antonbelev/llm-fuse/README.md

 pip3 install --user .
 ```

-This will install the command‑line tool `llm_context_aggregator` into your user’s local bin directory (typically `~/.local/bin`).
+This will install the command‑line tool `llm-fuse` into your user’s local bin directory (typically `~/.local/bin`).
 Make sure that directory is added to your PATH.

 ### Option 2: Installation with pipx (Recommended)